nicoder/hoverbear.github.io/_posts/2014-08-12-Option-Monads-in-Rust.md

 title: Option Monads in Rust
 ---

-One common monadic structure is the `Option` or `Maybe` type.
+One common monadic structure is the `Option` (or `Maybe` in Haskell and other languages) type.
 This can be seen as an encapsulation type.
 Consider a function which may fail to produce a meaningful value for certain inputs.
 For example,

 ```rust
 fn main () {